Pittsfield Colts: 1894: New York State League

 The Pittsfield Colts of the New York State League ended their 1894 season on July 3, 1894.
 On that date, with a record of 13–17, Pittsfield folded, along with Albany, leaving the league with four remaining teams.
 George Roberts and Edward Cain served as the Pittsfield managers during the short season.
 Pittsfield players Ira Davis, Mike Hickey, Frank McPartlin, John Pappalau and Pussy Tebeau all saw time playing in the major leagues.

-The Amsterdam Carpet Tacks eventually won the 1894 New York State League championship, finishing 2.5 games ahead of the 2nd place Poughkeepsie Bridge Citys and 3.5 games ahead of the 3rd place Johnstown Buckskins.
+The Amsterdam Carpet Tacks eventually won the 1894 New York State League championship, finishing 2.5 games ahead of the second place Poughkeepsie Bridge Citys and 3.5 games ahead of the third place Johnstown Buckskins.

 Pittsfield was the only 1894 New York State League team located out of the state of New York, and the club faced financial issues due in part to bad weather causing the cancellation of home games at Wahconah Park.

-The Colts were succeeded by the 1905 Pittsfield Hillies, who began play as members of the Hudson River League and continued play at Wahconah Park.
+Minor league play resumed in Pittsfield a decade later, then the Colts were succeeded by the 1905 Pittsfield Hillies, who began a tenure of play as members of the Hudson River League and continued play at Wahconah Park.

 The ballpark

 The Pittsfield Colts played 1894 minor league home games at Wahconah Park.
 The ballpark was built in 1892 and the early park was later reconstructed.
 The historic ballpark is still in use today.
-Wahconah Park was listed on the National Register of Historic Places in 2005 and is located at 143 Wahconah Street.
+Wahconah Park was listed on the National Register of Historic Places in 2005.
+The ballpark is located at 143 Wahconah Street in Pittsfield, Massachusetts.